Parliament of Trinidad and Tobago

 Recent CPA Programmatic Activities/News:

-Parliamentary staff from the Parliament of Trinidad and Tobago have also contributed to Post-Election Seminars in the following Commonwealth legislatures in the past 12 months:
+Parliamentary staff from the Parliament of Trinidad and Tobago have also contributed to CPA Post-Election Seminars in the following Commonwealth Legislatures in recent times:

 - The Dominica House of Assembly;